Biobank at the Colorado Center for Personalized Medicine (CCPM)

 As with any sample provided to a laboratory, the blood or saliva collection tubes have some personal details such as your name and date of birth to identify the sample.
 When the sample is used for research, it is given a unique code and only the biobank can link the code to your personal information.

-There is no limit to the length of time we will store your samples and health information.
-We may use your information for research unless you decide to withdraw from the biobank.
+If you decide to be in this study, there is no limit on the length of time we will store your samples and health information.
+We may keep using them for research unless you decide to stop participating or we close the Biobank.
+Since there is no time limit for storage of samples, you will only need to provide one blood or saliva sample.

 If you previously enrolled and are being asked to update your consent, it is because the original biobank consent form was limited in scope and information.
 The updated consent form contains added information about the biobank research study, your rights as a participant, how we share information, and the potential return of genetic test results.